vapor-ware/synse-docs/docs/sdk/user/advanced.md

 }
 ```

-For more, see the `Device Actions Example Plugin <https://github.com/vapor-ware/synse-sdk/tree/master/examples/device_actions>`_.
+For more, see the [Device Actions Example Plugin](https://github.com/vapor-ware/synse-sdk/tree/master/examples/device_actions).

 ## Plugin Options